Why study Music at Dal?

 Careers and future study

-Studying Music at Dalhousie teaches skills that you can take with you into any career.
-Music grads are creative, articulate, adaptable and confident, and have gone on to do outstanding work in a wide variety of areas including:
+Music grads are creative, articulate, adaptable and confident and have gone on to do outstanding work in a wide variety of areas including:

 Undergraduate admission requirements vary based on your previous education and your intended program of study at Dalhousie.
 Learn about our admissions requirements, book a campus tour, or connect with an advisor if you have questions about your eligibility for admission.